NervanaSystems/ngraph-python/doc/source/building_graphs.rst

 Building graphs
 ***************

-Frontends (or users who require the flexibility of constructing Nervana Graph ``Ops`` directly) utilize a set of graph construction functions to construct Nervana Graphs.
+Frontends (or users who require the flexibility of constructing Intel® Nervana™ graph ``Ops`` directly) utilize a set of graph construction functions to construct Intel Nervana graphs.
 We walk through the common patterns and arguments of these ``Ops`` here.
-We also discuss the underlying class structure of ``Op`` that is not typically a concern to users or frontends but gives a hierarchical structure that can be helpful.
+We also discuss the underlying class structure of ``Op``, which is not typically a concern for users or frontends but that illustrates a hierarchical structure that can be helpful.

-Nervana Graph Structure
+Intel Nervana graph structure
 =======================

-Data Dependencies
+Data dependencies
 -----------------

 An ``Op``'s primary role is to function as a node in a directed acyclic graph dependency computation graph.
-The ``Op`` class's attribute ``args`` is a list containing all upstream dependencies this ``Op`` operates upon.
+The ``Op`` class's attribute ``args`` is a list containing all upstream dependencies that this ``Op`` operates upon.
 These operate as the directed edges of the graph.

-For example,
+For example:

 .. code-block:: python